sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 ```

 ### Clang
 Clang is an **alternative to GCC**.
-It compiles approximately two times faster !
+It compiles approximately two times faster!
 We recommend to install **Clang 5 or newer**.

 To know which Clang versions are available for your distribution, run this command: